-If I were to pop onto the football field of my high school to give the 18-year-old version of myself a few words of advice before fearlessly snagging my diploma and heading off to college...
+If I were to pop onto the football field of my high school to give the 18-year-old version of myself a few words of life and career advice before fearlessly snagging my diploma and heading off to college...
 I'd have a lot to say.
 For starters, I'd tell her to:

 Travel, Travel, Blah Blah Blah